-57 Agency/Group/Organization Stanislaus County Affordable Housing Corporation Agency/Group/Organization Type Affordable Housing Developer What section of the plan was addressedby consultation?
-Affordable Housing, Community Development, and Economic Development.
+57 Agency/Group/Organization Agency/Group/Organization Type What section of the plan was addressed by consultation?
 Briefly describe how the Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the consultation or areas forimproved coordination?
+58 Agency/Group/Organization Agency/Group/Organization Type What section of the plan was addressed by consultation?
+Briefly describe how the Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the consultation or areas forimproved coordination?

+59 Agency/Group/Organization Agency/Group/Organization Type What section of the plan was addressed by consultation?
+Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Community Survey Housing availability on the local economy.
-Cost of construction.
-Requirements of lenders.
-58 Agency/Group/Organization Turning Point Foundation Agency/Group/Organization Type Homelessness Services Provider What section of the plan was addressedby consultation?
-Affordable Housing, Community Development, and Economic Development.
+60 Agency/Group/Organization Agency/Group/Organization Type What section of the plan was addressed by consultation?
 Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Community Survey Low housing inventory, high rent housing market and rent control.

-59 Agency/Group/Organization University of San Diego Law School, Housing Rights Legal Clinic Agency/Group/Organization Type Civil rights, fair housing, or disability rights organization What section of the plan was addressed by consultation?
-Affordable Housing, Community Development, and Economic Development.
+61 Agency/Group/Organization Agency/Group/Organization Type What section of the plan was addressed by consultation?
 Briefly describe how the Agency/Group/Organization was consulted.
-What are the anticipated outcomes of the consultation or areas forimproved coordination?
-Community Survey Lack of housing.
-Broadband access challenges.
-60 Agency/Group/Organization We Are Up Agency/Group/Organization Type Nonprofit What section of the plan was addressed by consultation?
-Affordable Housing, Community Development, and Economic Development.
+What are the anticipated outcomes of the consultation or areas for improved coordination?
+62 Agency/Group/Organization Agency/Group/Organization Type What section of the plan was addressed by consultation?
 Briefly describe how the Agency/Group/Organization was consulted.
-What are the anticipated outcomes of the consultation or areas forimproved coordination?
-Community Survey Building costs and funding sources.

-61 Agency/Group/Organization Wilton Rancheria Agency/Group/Organization Type Tribally Designated Housing Entity (TDHE) What section of the plan was addressed by consultation?
-Affordable Housing, Community Development, and Economic Development Briefly describe how the Agency/Group/Organization was consulted.
-What are the anticipated outcomes of the consultation or areas forimproved coordination?
-Community Survey Lack of Affordable Housing 62 Agency/Group/Organization Xander Dev Co, LLC Agency/Group/Organization Type Affordable Housing Developer What section of the plan was addressed by consultation?
-Affordable Housing, Community Development, and Economic Development.
-Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Community Survey Availability of zoned land, local land use regulations, and regulatory bodies.